 ii National interest and public policy considerations

-In Dominican procurement law there is no such thing as 'buy Dominican'.
+In Dominican procurement law there is no such thing as 'buy Dominican' provisions.
 However, domestic suppliers are usually favoured when it comes to food production.
-The government gives preference to local producers instead of imported products.
-But authorities cannot specify that goods and services must have national quality marks and usually when they ask for certain quality specifications they accept those that are of equivalent or superior quality.
+The government gives preference to local producers' products rather than imported products.
+However, authorities cannot specify that goods and services must have national quality marks and usually when they ask for certain quality specifications, they accept those that are of equivalent or superior quality.
 Full and open competition is at the core of the Dominican Republic government procurement system.

 Collateral policies in government procurement are highly sought after in the Dominican Republic.
-Environmental products and procedures, energy-efficient electronic products, women-owned businesses, small and medium-sized enterprises, depressed areas, etc. are elements taken into account at the evaluation procedure.
+Environmental products and procedures, energy-efficient electronic products, women-owned businesses, SMEs, depressed areas, etc. are elements taken into account at the evaluation procedure.
 In any case, if these considerations will be taken into account, they must be expressly stated in the procedure specifications.

 Disclosure obligations are limited to the information required to identify the offeror and its corporate structure as well as the representatives that will sign the contracts and so on.
 They will vary depending on the type of contract object.
 The information bidders have access to is limited to what is included in the procurement specifications.

-There is a closed period of time where bidders can ask questions and request any information they require.
-The government is obligated to debrief bidders by responding to all of these questions within reason.
-After this period of time, no further questions or requests for information can be made.
+There is a specified period in which bidders can ask questions and request any information they require.
+The government is obligated to debrief bidders by responding to all these questions, within reason.
+After this period, no further questions or requests for information can be made.

 For complicated procurements, some contracting authorities hold public debriefing hearings so interested parties can ask questions and request information, but this is not mandatory.

-There is a general obligation of information and transparency of every stage and decision concerning procurement procedures.
-Changes, amendments, and unsuccessful and disqualified bidders must be properly notified.
+There is a general obligation of information and transparency for every stage and decision concerning procurement procedures.
+Changes, amendments and unsuccessful and disqualified bidders must be properly notified.